-However, owing to a lack of clarity as to the line of the route taken, the users were all supplied with a map by the County Council and asked to mark on it the exact line of the route taken; together with the period and frequency of use (on horseback).
+However, owing to a lack of clarity as to the line of the route taken, the users had all been supplied with a blank map by the County Council and asked to mark on it the exact line of the route taken; together with the period and frequency of use (on horseback).

-As a result, four plans were returned, together with two further plans.
-Not all of the plans marked appeared to follow the same (claimed) route at the southern end, and there appeared to be a descrepancy regarding the route used in the vicinity of points H-I-J-K. In addition, only one of the respondants appeared to have used the 'spur' to German Lane (H-S), and one did not appear to be claiming to have used the northernmost section (A-B-C-D-E-F-G-H).
+The Committee were informed that, as a result, four plans had been returned, together with two further plans.
+Not all of the plans marked appeared to follow the same (claimed) route at the southern end, and there appeared to be a discrepancy regarding the route used in the vicinity of points H-I-J-K. In addition, only one of the respondants appeared to have used the 'spur' to German Lane (H-S), and one did not appear to be claiming to have used the northernmost section (A-B-C-D-E-F-G-H).